effekt-lang/effekt/examples/features/objects.effekt.md

 div(42, 0) { excImpl }
 ```

-You may also explicitly bind the capability defined by the implementation of handler and pass it to `div` as a computation:
+You may also explicitly bind the capability defined by the implementation of the handler and pass it to `div` as a computation:

 ```effekt:repl
 try { div(42, 0) { exc } }